 Accounts receivable.
 The allowance for doubtful accounts is based on the Company's assessment of the Company's best estimate of the amount of credit losses in customer accounts.
 The Company regularly reviews the allowance by considering factors such as existing contractual payment terms, historical experience, credit quality, the age of the accounts receivable balances, and current economic conditions that may affect a customer's ability to pay.
-The allowance for doubtful accounts was not significant as of March 31, 2023 and December 31, 2022.
+The allowance for doubtful accounts was not significant as of June 30, 2023 and December 31, 2022.

 Available-for-sale debt securities.
 The Company primarily holds U.S. government-sponsored enterprises debt securities, corporate debt securities, commercial paper, U.S. Treasury securities and money market funds.
 The Company regularly reviews the securities in an unrealized loss position and evaluates the current expected credit loss by considering factors such as historical experience, market data, financial condition and near-term prospects of the investee, the extent of the loss related to the credit of the issuer, and the expected cash flows from the security.
 The Company segments its portfolio based on the underlying risk profiles of the securities and has a zero-loss expectation for U.S. treasury and U.S. government-sponsored enterprises debt securities.
 The basis for this assumption is that these securities have consistently high credit ratings by rating agencies, have a long history with no credit losses, are explicitly guaranteed by a sovereign entity, which can print its own currency, and are denominated in a currency that is routinely held by central banks, used in international commerce, and commonly viewed as a reserve currency.
 Additionally, all of the Company's investments in corporate debt securities are in securities with high-quality credit ratings, which have historically experienced low rates of default.
-For the three months ended March 31, 2023 and 2022, the Company did not recognize credit loss related to available-for-sales debt securities.